-- Lightly place the iron on the glue surface. (an alternative to the iron directly on the glue is to use a layer of parchment paper (not wax paper) or the original paper sheets that came with your skins – this helps keep your iron clean)
+- Lightly place the iron on the glue surface. (alternatively, use a layer of parchment paper (not wax paper) or the original paper sheets that came with your skins – this helps keep your iron clean)

-- Let skins cool before removing parchment if usesd and then let skins cure completely (at least 24 hours) before folding glue to to glue.
+- Let skins cool before removing parchment (if used) and let the skins cure completely (at least 24 hours) before folding them glue to to glue.

-- Be careful not to push the glue, but just let the iron gently float across the surface leaving a “wet look”.
+- Be careful not to push the glue around too much.
+Let the iron gently float across the surface leaving a “wet look.”

-- If the glue has a lot of water in it, you will see the glue “foam up” and sizzle as the water evaporates.
+- When the glue has a lot of water in it, you will see the glue “foam up” and sizzle as the water evaporates.

-- If the glue has just lost it’s stickiness the melting will drive the contaminates into the glue, and bring fresh glue to the surface allowing the glue molecules to spring back to their original (tacky) shape.
+- If the glue has just lost it’s stickiness the melting will drive the contaminates into the glue, bring fresh glue to the surface and allow the glue molecules to spring back to their original (tacky) shape.

-- If the problem was just lumpy glue, this method will restore the surface for better contact and adhesion.
+- Given lumpy glue, the ironing method will restore an even surface for better contact and adhesion.

-Intrigued with the idea, I gave the iron a try on a pair of skins that I’d previously given up on as in need of a full re-glue.
-The old glue was lumpy, dirty and gooey.
+Intrigued with the idea, I gave the glue reactivation a try on a pair of skins that I’d previously given up on as in need of a full re-glue.
+The old glue was patchy and so gooey that it left residue on the ski base.
 I was amazed at how well the iron took care of the problem.
-I was able to evenly redistribute the glue.
-Lui does caution against pushing the glue around, but I found a little redistribution and removal helped my skins dramatically.
-Since that first glue refresh project, I have started adding a layer of parchment paper (NOT wax paper) over the glue and ironing against the parchment.
-The iron still takes care of buisiness, and the parchment keeps your iron clean!
+I was able to redistribute the glue and give it a fresh clean look.
+Lui cautions against pushing the glue around, but I found a little redistribution and removal helped my skins.
+Since that first glue refresh project, I have started adding a layer of parchment paper over the glue and ironing against the parchment.
+The iron still takes care of business, and the parchment keeps your iron clean.

-The ironing process is far easier than a full re-glue and the results are good.
-I recommend heating the glue base multiple times with the iron set on medium heat – and keep the iron moving throughout the process, much like melting wax.
-Each pass improves the glue surface and ultimately renews the skins to functional form.
-The iron will bring back the shiny glue surface, eliminated bare spots and clumps plus help to push contaminants off to the side for easy removal.
+I recommend heating the glue base multiple times with the iron set on medium heat.
+Keep the iron moving throughout the process, much like melting wax.
+Each pass improves the glue surface and ultimately renews the skin glue to functional form.
+The iron will bring back the shiny glue surface, eliminate bare spots and clumps plus help to push contaminants off to the side for easy removal.

 Let Them Cure